cloudmaven/documentation/pages/az/az_overview.md

 [Learn more about our consistent hybrid cloud  >](https://www.microsoft.com/en-us/cloud-platform/hybrid-cloud?wt.mc_id=AID601064_QSG_BNR_156079)

 ### Azure is the cloud for building intelligent apps
 Use Azure to create data-driven, intelligent apps.
-From image recognition to bot services, take advantage of Azure data services and artificial intelligence to create new experiences—that scale—and support deep learning, HPC simulations, and real-time analytics on any shape and size of data.
+From image recognition to bot services, take advantage of Azure data services and artificial intelligence to create new experience that scale and support deep learning, HPC simulations, and real-time analytics on any shape and size of data.

 - Develop breakthrough apps with built-in AI.
 - Build and deploy custom AI models at scale, on any data.